-Art in General hosts ground-breaking exhibitions; public programs that focus on critical and timely issues in artistic and curatorial practice; and a renowned residency program that supports early-career artists and curators from around the world.
+Art in General hosts ground-breaking exhibitions; public programs that focus on critical and timely issues in artistic and curatorial practice; and a renowned residency program that supports artists and curators from around the world.

 The organization has a long history of supporting artists early in their careers.
-From Glenn Ligon in 1991, to Marina Abramović in 1993, to Gabriel Orozco in 1994, Sharon Hayes in 2005, Postcommodity in 2017 and countless others.
+From Glenn Ligon in 1991, to Marina Abramović in 1993, to Gabriel Orozco in 1994, Sharon Hayes in 2005, Postcommodity in 2017, and countless others.
 Art in General is often at the forefront of giving artists their first New York solo exhibitions.

 Art in General artists have gone on to be included in the Whitney Biennial, Documenta, Istanbul Biennial, and the Venice Biennale, among others, as well as in exhibitions at major institutions in New York abroad, such as MoMA, the New Museum, Tate Modern, and many more.
-Our recent exhibitions and programs have been covered in the press by Artforum, Frieze, the New York Times, The New Yorker, the Guardian, and numerous others.
+Our recent exhibitions and programs have been covered in the press by Artforum, Frieze, the New York Times, The New Yorker, the Guardian, CBS News, and numerous others.

-—Manage gift and grant processing through Donor Perfect and handle acknowledgements and renewal calendars
+Manage gift and grant processing through Donor Perfect and handle acknowledgements and renewal calendars

-—Ability to work independently and proactively towards meeting goals and deadlines
+Ability to work independently and proactively towards meeting goals and deadlines

-—Develop methods to continuously assess the effectiveness of programs and strategies and be willing to try out new ideas
+Develop methods to continuously assess the effectiveness of programs and strategies and be willing to try out new ideas

 SKILLS AND QUALIFICATIONS

-—Experience in planning small- to large-scale fundraising events
+— Prior experience planning small- to large-scale fundraising events

 — Familiarity with art sales strategies for auctions and limited editions

 — Experience managing multiple projects simultaneously

 — Strong attention to detail

-— Proficiency in Donor Perfect
+— Proficiency in Donor Perfect software

 — Minimum B.A. in a relevant field is required, with M.A. preferred

 HOW TO APPLY